 Tricks to Improve Night Vision

-Though we can see at night, our night vision isn’t as detailed or strong as our day vision, and for some people, it can be pretty bad.
+Though we can see at night, our night vision isn’t as detailed or strong as our day vision, and for some people, it can be much worse.
 Artificial sources of light, like lamp posts and headlights, are meant to help, but sometimes they can be distracting, especially when driving at night.
 Some people can’t see at night at all.
 Found commonly in older eyes, nyctalopia, otherwise known as night blindness, is a serious disorder that can reduce vision at night and in low lighting.
 Luckily, there are ways to prevent deteriorating night vision.
 You can also try these tips and tricks to treat your eyes if you’re already affected by this disorder.

 Here are some of our favorite tricks to improve your night vision.